bareos/bareos/manuals/en/developers/catalog.md

 (normally on tape) allows and handles arbitrarily long path and filenames.

-### Installing and Configuring MySQL

-For the details of installing and configuring MySQL, please see the chapter of this manual.

-### Installing and Configuring PostgreSQL

-For the details of installing and configuring PostgreSQL, please see the chapter of this manual.

-### Installing and Configuring SQLite

-For the details of installing and configuring SQLite, please see the chapter of this manual.

-### Internal Bareos Catalog

-Please see the chapter of this manual for more details.

 ### Database Table Design

 All discussions that follow pertain to the MySQL database.
 The details